Sunday August 25, 2019

 Tattoo Mike says it seemed pretty obvious that the police were assembled en mass to pull them over.
 "They had M-16's, there were cops everywhere.
 The FBI was there.
 I guess we ran a red light and that was their reason for pulling us over."

 He says the riders, most of whom are military veterans, were detained for easily two hours.
 A small amount of marijuana was apparently located, but the user was a legal medical patient.

 "They lined us up, they photographed us, it was really unnecessary.
 They had 3-4 circles of containment around us, there were cops everywhere."

 He says one club member was heavily scrutinized because he had a concealed weapons permit.
-"They him of drinking, and he ended up blowing a .00 on the breathalizer" Tattoo Mike said.
+"They accused him of drinking, and he ended up blowing a .00 on the breathalyzer," Tattoo Mike said.

 The Fox station wrote, "so more officers from around the area were called in to help.
 Eventually the bikers were guided off the road and into the Idaho Center Auto Mall at Garrity Road."